rbisdorff/Digraph3/docSphinx/techDoc.rst

 	:parts: 1

 * :ref:`outrankingDigraphs-label`
-     Root module for handling outranking digraphs with the abstract root :py:class:`~outrankingDigraphs.OutrankingDigraph` classs and the main
+     Root module for handling outranking digraphs with the abstract generic root :py:class:`~outrankingDigraphs.OutrankingDigraph` classs and the main
      `BipolarOutrankingDigraph
      <techDoc.html#outrankingDigraphs.BipolarOutrankingDigraph>`_
      class.
 Notice that the outrankingDigraph class defines a hybrid object type, inheriting conjointly from the :py:class:`~digraphs.Digraph` class *and* the :py:class:`~perfTabs.PerformanceTableau` class.